SuperyachtNews.com - Fleet - Royal Huisman to trial improved wing sail and fuel cell systems

 By contrast, Huisman says AERA’s automated wing sail would allow the captain to set a destination, engage automatic trim and be sailing in less than a minute.
 “Without the challenge of operating a conventional sailing system… it is basically as easy as operating a motoryacht,” adds Timmerman.
 “And, with just two degrees of maximum heel, it is comfortable and safe for guests to move around the decks while the yacht is underway.”

 Huisman says the system is simpler and quieter than conventional rigs, with automated controls replacing sheets and winches.
 A two-year test programme of an eight-metre prototype preceded the scale-up.
+Artemis Technologies, founded by Olympic sailor Dr Iain Percy, has been adapting foiling and low-emission systems developed for commercial vessels to high-end leisure applications.

-“We are about decarbonising the maritime sector,” explains Dr Iain Percy, CEO and founder of Artemis Technologies.
+“We are about decarbonising the maritime sector,” explains Dr Percy, CEO of Artemis Technologies.
 He notes that while Artemis continues to consult on high-performance sailing, much of its current work focuses on electric foiling systems for commercial vessels.
 “Our shared passion here was to take away the barriers to using the force of the wind to decarbonise.”

 NEW: Sign up for SuperyachtNewsweek!